Monstera Deliciosa: Growing Delicious Monsters At Home

 |Pests||Spider mites & scale insects/mealybugs|

 |Diseases||Not subject to most plant diseases, but can develop root rot if excessively watered|

 All About Monstera Deliciosa

-Originating in southern Mexico and down into South America, it’s definitely tropical.
+Originating in southern Mexico and down into Central America and South America, it’s definitely tropical.
 Its natural habitats are rainforests, and it is an epiphyte.
 While it does have soil-based roots, it also has roots along the stem.
 These aerial roots grab onto tree bark and allow it to climb upwards.

-All portions of monstera deliciosa are poisonous at some point.
+All portions of the split leaf philodendron are poisonous at some point.
 The leaves, stems, sap, and even the roots are never safe to eat.
 In the right habitat, the plant can flower, producing an unusual spiky growth.

 While the flower spike is also inedible at first, it ripens over time into a very uncommon and edible fruit.
 These rarely produce flowers outside of their natural habitat.
 Greenhouse conditions can mimic their habitat more accurately.

-Monster fruit is safe to eat unless you have a sensitivity to oxalates, but only when ripe.
-When it’s unripe, it can cause irritation of the mouth and throat.
+Monster fruit is safe to eat unless you have a sensitivity to calcium oxalate crystals, but only when ripe.
+Unripe fruit can cause irritation of the mouth and throat.
 I’ll tell you how to determine ripeness in a bit!

 The plant isn’t grown for its fruit nor its weird, spiky flower that forms its fruit.
 Instead, it’s grown for those dramatic leaves.
 In container conditions, the leaves usually are 1-2 feet in length.
 Natural habitat growth can see those leaves reaching up to 3 feet long.